MuhtasimTanmoy/notebook/systems/jpegencoder.md

                 - Length
                 - Number of color channels/ Components
                     - Baseline JPEG
-                        - equal to total number of color components
+                        - equal to the total number of color components
                     - Progressive
                         - May define one color channel
                     - Component ID